Rossella Todde

 About me!

 I am a compassionate and dedicated Person-Centred Psychotherapeutic Counsellor based in the Southampton Area and Online.
-I am committed to providing a grounded, empathetic, supportive, and non-judgemental space for individuals seeking healing and personal growth.
-Finding a therapist you trust is essential for an open and meaningful therapeutic relationship, and our initial session will allow us to explore whether my approach aligns with your needs.
+I am committed to providing a grounded, empathetic, supportive, and non-judgmental space for individuals seeking healing and personal growth.
+Finding a therapist you trust is essential to an open and meaningful therapeutic relationship, and our initial session will help us explore whether my approach aligns with your needs.

 Ten years ago, I took the brave step of starting my therapeutic journey, which has been truly transformative.
 Therapy helped me address aspects of myself I hadn’t realised needed healing, and it has provided me with valuable insights and personal growth that continues to evolve.
 This ongoing journey has inspired me to become a counsellor myself, enabling me to empower others as they navigate their paths toward healing and self-discovery.